lindgren/antipattern-writer/README.md

 # Antipattern

 ## Overview
-I came across a little snippet of code which neatly sends metrics to a Graphite server.
+I came across a little code snippet which neatly sends metrics to a Graphite server.
 The caveat is that the code isn't easily testable.
 Take a look at `uk.co.lindgrens.antipattern.MyGraphiteMessageSender` and see what you think.

 ### Refactoring attempt 1 (tddstyle1)